MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 | 11    | Tiro                          | 6,445      | 391\.15       |
 |  |         Total                      | 79,764\.00 | 7,810\.96     |

- _[Table 1 showing remote mapping statistics in Faranah prefecture courtesy of Tino Toupane.]_
+ _[Table 1 showing remote mapping statistics in Faranah prefecture courtesy of Tino Toupane]_

  <figure>
  <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20200430_Image4.png">
- <p class="caption">[Image 4: A picture taken from the 4-day field data collection training.]</p>
+ <p class="caption">[Image 4: A picture of the participants taken from the 4-day field data collection training.]</p>
  </figure>

 **Phase 2: Training and Field Data Collection**

-After the remote mapping activity was complete, CP3, GRCS, IFRC, and American Red Cross put together a four-day training for the field data collection activities.
-The goal of this training was to equip CP3 and GRCS volunteers and staff members with technical skills necessary for a comprehensive data collection process to take place.
+After the remote mapping activity was complete, the American Red Cross, IFRC, and CP3 teams led a four-day training for the field data collection participants.
+The goal of this training was to equip CP3 and GRCS team members with technical skills necessary for a comprehensive data collection through data management workshops and data collection demo sessions.

 During the training, participants were introduced to the [Data Model](https://docs.google.com/document/d/1SGc0y1N0BoCCgYV5qSmtjOtJxpYVOHYD0Ayb-ZF9c24/edit?usp=sharing) that was structured for the collected points of interest to be brought into OSM.